UAE's Israel deal met with Arab dismay but quiet welcome in Gulf

 Palestinians, who want to establish a state on West Bank territory captured by Israel in 1967, denounced the agreement as a betrayal of the long-held Arab stance that peace should be conditional on Israeli withdrawal from occupied territory.
 The agreement, which is set to make the UAE only the third Arab state after Egypt and Jordan to make peace with Israel, calls for a temporary suspension of Israel's planned annexation of occupied West Bank territory, but not withdrawal.

-The deal, which U.S. President Donald Trump helped to broker with support of senior adviser Jared Kushner, forms a new axis with the UAE aligning itself with Israel in confronting Shi'ite Muslim Iran and Sunni Islamist radicals in the region.
-This is likely to heighten tensions in the Gulf, which in the past two years has seen attacks on tankers and energy installations that the United States and Saudi Arabia have blamed on Iran, a charge Tehran denies.
+The deal, which U.S. President Donald Trump helped to broker with support from senior adviser Jared Kushner, forms a new axis with the UAE aligning itself with Israel in confronting Shi'ite Muslim Iran and Sunni Islamist radicals in the region.
+This is likely to heighten tensions in the Gulf, which has in the past two years seen attacks on tankers and energy assets that the United States and Saudi Arabia have blamed on Iran, a charge Tehran denies.

+Iran's foreign minister said the deal aimed to hand Trump a win ahead of U.S. elections in November, a view echoed by the leader of Lebanon's Iranian-backed Hezbollah movement.
+"It's shameful what Abu Dhabi did ...
+They don't see the Zionist regime as an enemy, but an ally and what's happening now is to help Trump in the elections," Iran's Mohammad Javad Zarif told Al Mayadeen TV.

+Hezbollah leader Sayyed Hassan Nasrallah, in a televised speech, described the UAE move as an "election favour" for both Trump and Israeli Prime Minister Benjamin Netanyahu, and said more Arab states would follow suit to "satisfy" Washington.
+"It is good, though painful, that the masks have fallen," he said, describing the deal as a betrayal of Islam and Arabs.

 'FALL LIKE DOMINOES' Some worshippers at Al Aqsa mosque in Jerusalem, where Palestinians want to establish the capital of a future state, carried pictures of UAE Crown Prince Sheikh Mohammed bin Zayed with the word "traitor" underneath his image.